Want to use WordPress in two languages?

 If you have a lot of content, manually translating all of your content into the new language from scratch can be a large undertaking.

-To help you save time, TranslatePress supports automatic machine translation via both Google Translate (free) or DeepL (requires the paid version of TranslatePress).
+To help you save time, TranslatePress supports automatic machine translation via both Google Translate (free) and DeepL (requires the paid version of TranslatePress).
 These services will automatically generate the translations for your entire site.
 Then, TranslatePress will save those translations locally.

 Even if you use automatic translation, you’ll still be able to go back and manually edit all of your translations, which lets you correct/tweak the machine translations where needed.